Skip to main content

 Director, DNP Nurse Anesthesia Program

-Join Admissions representatives and faculty for a virtual information session on Wednesday, May 27.
+Join Admissions representatives and faculty for an Open House on Tuesday, June 9.
 Learn more about our new DNP Nurse Anesthesia (CRNA) program, the CRNA role, program eligibility, and how to apply.

 Meet the faculty